intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/forecasting.md

 ```
 We prebuild three defualt search space for each build-in model, which you can use the by setting `search_space` to "minimal"，"normal", or "large" or define your own search space in a dictionary.
 The larger the search space, the better accuracy you will get and the more time will be cost.

 `past_seq_len` can be set as a hp sample function, the proper range is highly related to your data.
-A range between 0.5 cycle and 3 cycle is reasonable.
+A range between 0.5 cycle and 2 cycle is reasonable.
+You may set it to `"auto"`, then a cycle length will be detected automatically and this parameter will be set to a random search between 0.5 cycle and 2 cycle length.

-`selected_features` is set to "auto" by default, where the `AutoTSEstimator` will find the best subset of extra features to help the forecasting task.
+`selected_features` is set to `"auto"` by default, where the `AutoTSEstimator` will find the best subset of extra features to help the forecasting task.

 ##### **2.3 Fit on AutoTSEstimator**
 Fitting on `AutoTSEstimator` is fairly easy.
 A `TSPipeline` will be returned once fitting is completed.
 ```python